 What's particularly interesting is how seepage is prevented from entering the boats from the small gaps around the nails in the wood.
 Cotton wool is stuffed into the gaps and it expands when wet to fill the holes!

 Mandvi wasn't hit by the 2001 earthquake as badly as Bhuj, so many of its atmospheric old buildings are still intact.
 They can be seen on a walk through the narrow lanes around the market area, and with a bit of imagination you'll be transported back to the bygone era when Mandvi was the summer retreat of the King of Kutch.
 The faded Vijay Vilas Palace, by the beach on the outskirts of Mandvi, was the royal summer abode and can be explored too.

 If you're feeling hungry and want to try one of the unlimited Gujarati thalis (eat as much as you can platters) that the state is famous for, the best place to do so is Osho restaurant (formally called Zorba the Buddha).
 You'll be able to stuff yourself full for only about 150 rupees ($2)!

 Don't Miss the Jain Temple

-Also 10 kilometers before Mandvi, in Koday, there's an awe-inspiring white marble Jain temple that oozes calm and serenity.
+Not far before Mandvi, in Koday, there's an awe-inspiring white marble Jain temple that oozes calm and serenity.
 It has an astonishing 72 shrines housing Jain gods.
 And, most remarkable of all, the temple is a relatively new one and it's possible to meet the man responsible for carving it and hear his stories.
 (Contact Kutch Adventures India to make arrangements).

 The drive to Mandvi from Bhuj is interesting, as the parched land transforms into greenery and palm trees.
 It almost looks like south India!Continue to 4 of 6 below.